27-02-2019 10:10 AM - edited 26-09-2019 01:48 PM

 Should you require further clarification on the above then you should contact OSR.

-For general queries regarding stamping ELN Transactions please refer to the OSR PEXA Toolkit.
+For general queries regarding stamping ELN Transactions please refer to OSR's E-conveyancing Toolkit.